oldgregg89/Programming-Language-Suggester/readme.md

 ## Setup/Installation Requirements

-* Have an internet connection
+* Click on clone and clone this repo to your desktop.
-* Create a GitHub account
+* From there navigate to desktop to where you cloned this repo.
-* Clone this repo to yuor desktop and run npm install to install all dependences.
+* double click on index.html file and from there the software will be ready to run.

 __